|Nutritional Guidelines (per serving)|

 If you prefer a soup with meat, feel free to change it up with some diced leftover ham, bacon, or browned sausage or ground beef.
 If you plan to add meat or poultry, you might want to swap out the vegetable stock with chicken stock or beef stock.

 Any dry bean soup mixture can be used to make this soup.
 Read the instructions on the container or bag to check for soaking instructions.
 The beans might require an overnight soaking.

-If you aren't sure about your heat tolerance, we recommend starting with the smaller amounts of cayenne and red pepper flakes.
+If you are not sure about your heat tolerance, start off with smaller amounts of cayenne and red pepper flakes.
 Taste the broth about halfway through the cooking time and add more if you crave more heat.